 Palau de les Heures, 19th-century palace in Horta-Guinardó, Barcelona, Spain.

-Palau de les Heures is a palace styled like a French chateau with four cylindrical towers topped by cone-shaped roofs.
-The building sits within three garden terraces that descend down the hillside from the main facade.
+Palau de les Heures is a palace in the Horta-Guinardó district of Barcelona, designed to look like a French chateau with four cylindrical towers topped by cone-shaped roofs.
+The building sits on a slope and is surrounded by three garden levels that step down as terraces.

-The palace was built between 1894 and 1898 by architect August Font i Carreras for industrialist Josep Gallart Forgas.
-The owner had made his fortune through business ventures outside Spain.
+The palace was built between 1894 and 1898 by architect August Font i Carreras for the industrialist Josep Gallart Forgas, who had made his fortune abroad.
+Over the 20th century the building changed hands several times and eventually became part of the University of Barcelona.

 The community of curious travelers